josedv82/NBA-Game-Density-App/README.md

 # NBA Game Density App
 An app to visually explore the density of the schedule for NBA teams as well as individual player loads based on rest days and minutes played.

-*This app is a proof of concept and it is only maintained for the seasons 2016 to 2020.*

 <img src="https://www.dropbox.com/s/5dqbiicb2uifdo2/waiter.gif?raw=1" align="right" width="350" />